 This section builds on the prior section that detailed the backgrounds and experiences of early learning educators and the challenges that brings to early learning centers.
 Across focus groups with early learning center directors, when asked about the challenges they face in enhancing the mathematics learning environment in their centers, the top two most frequent topics of conversation were meeting early learning center requirements and the limited funding available to operate the center.
 In general, there was concern about the expectations put on early learning educators, who lack training, to integrate standards, screen children, host conferences, attend required training, and be held accountable for how children perform on the assessment at the beginning of Kindergarten.
-Not only do these require additional operating costs so that a) the Center can adequately support educators through high quality professional learning, b) educators can be appropriately compensated for attending the professional learning, and c) educators can receive compensation that is commensurate with their background, experience, and responsibilities, but the next most common set of challenges early learning educators and directors was access to high quality quality professional learning and access to high quality instructional materials to support implementation.
+Not only do these require additional operating costs so that a) the Center can adequately support educators through high quality professional learning, and c) educators can receive compensation that is commensurate with their background, experience, and responsibilities, but the next most common set of challenges early learning educators and directors was access to high quality professional learning and access to high quality instructional materials to support implementation.